ziangcao0312/PhysX-Anything/README.md

 ## References

-If you find PhysX-Anything and PhysX-3D useful for your work please cite:
+If you find PhysX-Anything and PhysX-3D useful for your work, please cite:

 ```
 @article{physxanything,